Agla María Albertsdóttir

-Agla María Albertsdóttir (born 5 August 1999) is an Icelandic footballer who plays as a forward or an attacking midfielder for Breiðablik on loan from BK Häcken.
-She has won the Icelandic championship twice in 2016 and 2018, as well as the Icelandic Cup once in 2018.
+Agla María Albertsdóttir (born 5 August 1999) is an Icelandic footballer who plays as a forward or an attacking midfielder for Breiðablik.
+She has won the Icelandic championship five times in 2016, 2018, 2020, 2024 and 2025 as well as the Icelandic Cup three times in 2018, 2021 and 2025.

 Playing career

 Club career

 Agla María came up through the junior ranks of Breiðablik and was first called up to the senior team in 2014 when she was an unused sub in a Úrvalsdeild kvenna game against Selfoss.
 On 30 June 2015 Agla María moved to Valur where she made her professional debut on 17 July 2015, when she replaced Hildur Antonsdóttir in the 46th minute of a defeated against Þór/KA.
 On 14 January 2016 she signed with Stjarnan.
 She won the Icelandic championship with the club in September that year.